-How Jon Bon Jovi Went Solo (Sort Of) With ‘Blaze of Glory’
+How Jon Bon Jovi Sorta Went Solo With ‘Blaze of Glory’

 Mere months after Bon Jovi's New Jersey album finished running its course at radio, frontman Jon Bon Jovi stepped out with his debut solo effort, the soundtrack to the 1990 Brat Pack cowboy movie sequel Young Guns II.